In the eyes of a homeless animal, YOU can be a hero!

-Defenders of Animal Rights, Inc., is a 501 (c)(3) nonprofit organization dedicated to eliminating cruelty to all animals.
+Defenders of Animal Rights, Inc. is a 501 (c)(3) nonprofit organization dedicated to eliminating cruelty to all animals.
 In 1988, our shelter opened in the middle of a 35.8 acre wildlife sanctuary in Northern Baltimore County, where we've been operating since.

 We offer a low cost spay and neuter certificate accepted at several veterinary offices.

 This photo shows Patrick after an operation to remove his right eye.
 It is the opinion of our veterinarians that this little dog suffered from chronic dry eye or glaucoma that was never treated.
 Tragically, Patrick’s eye ruptured, but we began his rehabilitation as soon as he was brought to us.
 Now, Patrick is feeling great and is happy and secure in his forever home!

 We spare no expense when it comes to providing all the medical treatment that homeless animals desperately need.
 We were here for Patrick when no one else would help him.
 Thank you for making our rescue work possible.

 It’s difficult to imagine, but the hatred in someone’s heart inflicted despicable cruelty on Polly, an innocent and lovable five-month-old kitten.
 Polly suffered a cut on her little tummy.
 She had chemical burns on her feet and her tail.
 We comforted her—letting her know there are good people in this world who care about what she helplessly endured.
 We provided all the medical attention Polly needed so she could feel better.

 Despite the odds, Polly made a remarkable recovery.
 We found her a wonderful family.
 Polly likes to be held and carried around like a baby.
 It’s no surprise.
 She missed the niceties of being a kitten when someone abused her and tried to takeher life.